 old men

 men over the age of 35 are demonised and for good reason. young women and ossans are the retail worker's persona non grata.
 It seems like a sizable population is boiling with rage, eager to be the corrective "that guy" during minor misunderstandings or etiquette violations.
-It's further exemplified by the lack of real issues that arguably people should feel indignant over.
+It's further exemplified by the perceived lack of real issues that arguably people should feel indignant over.
 Instead cashiers handling the tops of cans or people standing in front of doorways regularly attracts the fury of ossans.
 Don't be surprised when your suitcase gets angrily kicked on a packed train.
 It's not quite the same as karenitis, these interactions are less about personal affronts or entitlement but a general lack of forgiveness.
-A cashier paid $9/hour put their hands where my mouth will go on this beer can. big deal.
+A cashier paid $6/hour handled the neck of this can of coffee. big deal.

 generational crises